Naitreey/notes-and-knowledge/cs/python/typing.rst

 - ``Callable`` is also an ABC, similar to collections.abc.Callable.

-- There is no way to indicate optional or keyword arguments, nor varargs.
+- There is no way to indicate optional or keyword arguments, nor varargs; such function types are rarely used as callback types.

 - A bare Callable as annotation is equivalent to::